 Staffing continues to be a key impact.
-The estimated FTE for delivery of food related work is higher than current establishment, which is further impacted by a vacant post and transfer of officer post to assist another part of the environmental health service deliver priority workload.
+The estimated FTE for delivery of food related work is higher than current establishment, which is further impacted by transfer of officer post to assist another part of the environmental health service deliver priority workload.
 All Scottish local authorities are struggling to recruit into vacant posts at this time due to lack of professional staff being available, and more staff are leaving the profession than are currently being educated and trained to replace them.

-However, even in challenging times it is important to acknowledge the positive aspects of team work addressed and delivered during 2023/24.
+However, even in challenging times it is important to acknowledge the positive aspects of team work addressed and delivered during 2024/25.
 These include:

-- Adapting and supporting changes in team staffing. - Delivery and implementation of new management information system for environmental health and trading standards within a very limited timeframe. - High level of service delivery performance for highest risk food establishments. - Positive customer survey feedback for business engagement.
+- Adapting and supporting changes in team staffing including success at professional examinations - Continued development of new management information system for environmental health and trading standards. - High level of service delivery performance for highest risk food establishments. - Positive customer survey feedback for business engagement.